Blocked anal glands in dogs

 When to contact your vet

-Contact your vet if you think your dog has blocked anal glands, leaving them untreated can easily lead to infections and abscesses.
+Always contact your vet for an appointment if your dog is showing symptoms of an anal gland problem, leaving them untreated can easily lead to infections and abscesses.

 Should I have my dogs anal glands emptied routinely?

-Not unless there is a problem.
-If your dog has healthy anal glands, leave them alone, there is no need to have them examined or emptied unless they are causing discomfort.
+No, not unless there is a problem.
+If your dog has never shown signs of an anal gland problem there is no need to have them examined or emptied.

 Should I have my dog’s anal glands emptied at the groomers?

-How do I empty my dog’s anal glands?
+How do I empty my dog’s anal glands at home?

 Will you donate to help keep people and pets together?